 You might be able to stop payment on the check, close your bank account, and reopen a new bank account.
 Contact a lawyer to discuss this option before trying this.

 Yes.
-On or before your loan comes due (even if it is your first loan), if you notify your payday lender you cannot pay the loan when it is due, the lender must tell you that you can have an installment plan.
+On or before your loan comes due (even if it is your first loan), if you tell your payday lender you cannot pay the loan when it is due, the lender must tell you that you can have an installment plan (a payment plan).

 Any such plan must be in writing.
 You and the lender must both sign it.

-If your loan is for $400 or less, the installment plan must be at least 90 days.
-If your loan is for more than $400, your installment plan must be at least 180 days.
+If your loan is for $400 or less, the plan must be at least 90 days (3 months).
+If your loan is for more than $400, your installment plan must be at least 180 days (6 months).

 If you miss a payment on your payment plan, the lender can charge you a one-time default fee of $25 and start collection on your defaulted loan.

 Your lender cannot charge you a fee just for entering into an installment plan.